hazem-hosny/2020-09-30-cms-open-data-workshop-for-theorists/README.md

 # How to contribute

 Lessons in this and other workshops of this organization are linked to the CMS Open Data Guide.
 Please follow the procedure [therein](https://github.com/cernopendata/cms-opendata-guide#how-to-contribute) to link the two resources.
-These lessons are generally built from a repository in the current Github organization and use the SW Carpentry's [lesson example](https://github.com/carpentries/lesson-example) template, as described [below](#creating-extra-pages).
+These lessons are generally built from a repository in the current Github organization and use a modified version of the SW Carpentry's [lesson example](https://github.com/carpentries/lesson-example) template.
+The modified template is based on the [CMSDAS style](https://github.com/CMSDAS/styles) version of it.
+Please follow the instructions as described [below](#creating-a-lesson).

 In order to modify the workshop website, and to add material, please follow the SW Carpentry's [default instructions](#customizing-your-website) below.